Karen-lidiet/Postman-Newman/README.md

 Install Newman: npm install -g newman
 Install all dependencies: npm i
 Install newman-reporter-htmlextra: newman-reporter-htmlextra

-Run the test
+#Run the test
-To run in Chrome browser use: npm run chrome
-To run in Firefox browser use: npm run firefox
-To run in Safari browser use: npm run safari
+To run all requests in CLI use: npm test
-To run and get an Html report use: npm run html (report will save on root project forlder)
+To run all requests with newman-reporter-htmlextra use: npm run html To run request to create several task using a file in CLI use: npm run datafile To run request to create several task using a file with newman-reporter-htmlextra use: npm run datahtml (report will save on "reports" folder project)